S

 5. Publish

-Step 5: Use Templates and AI Effectively
+Step 5: Use the Lesson Builder and AI Effectively

 When to Use AI: Initial draft creation, exercise generation, example sentences, alternative explanations.